 There are a variety of skills assessment practices across adult social care employers.
 Managers need to assure themselves of the quality of their assessment processes in order to ensure that workers are competent and quality care is provided.

 Why assess your workers?

 Many adult social care employees have to work outside of the direct line of sight of more senior workers and so an assessment of competence is essential to know that they can deliver safe and effective care.
 Assessment is also used to ensure that workers have met parts of the Care Certificate.

 Training alone does not guarantee that a worker understands what was taught and the standards of care that must be delivered.
 Every employer has a responsibility to assess competence rather than merely assume that learning will be applied.

 How can Skills for Care help?

-We have developed guide which covers all you need to know about workplace assessment such as:
+We've developed a guide which covers all you need to know about workplace assessment such as: